Assem-ElQersh/Kaggle-Housing-Prices-Prediction/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/Assem-ElQersh/Kaggle-Housing-Prices-Prediction/blob/main/LICENSE) file for details.